Wildlife

 Neem oil would be a good alternative to these products.
 It has been said that it is toxic to bees exposed to direct treatment (spraying on the bee or bee touching wet product.)
 To avoid this, please spray this one in the evening as well.

-To bee safe, please research the products you have and will purchase in the future.
+To bee safe, please research the products you have now and the products you will purchase in the future.
 Also, spray insecticides in the evening, avoiding any blooms if possible.